sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ## What we learned

 - Sorbet is powerful enough to fit many needs
-- People like using Sorbet
-  - ... but they'd like it even more in their editor
+- People want Sorbet in their editor
-- Adding types to a codebase takes time
-  - ... but automated tooling can make it take less time
+- Automated tooling can make adoption faster

 Note: